secureonas/splunk-git/SplunkGitClient.md

 - **App version:** 1.4.5 (13 Aug 2026) — Apache 2.0, developer supported
 - **Compatible:** Splunk 10.5 → 9.0 (covers your 10.2.7 target)
 - **Does not work on Splunk Cloud**
+- **1.4.4 / 1.4.5 have no UI for creating inputs** — `inputs.conf` must be written by
+  hand.
+See section 2.

 ---